conducive333/spreadsheet-memory-benchmarking/README.md

 - `SOFFICE_DIR` : The absolute path to soffice.

 ## How to Run Each Script
+- `createdata.py`
+    1. Install all python dependencies specified in `requirements.txt`.
+    2. Download `datagen.jar` from this project's 'Releases' page and place it in the root directory of this project.
+    3. Fill in each script argument with the desired parameters.
+    4. Run the script.

 - `memscript.py`
     1. Install all python dependencies specified in `requirements.txt`.
     2. If you'd like to create your own datasets, download `datagen.jar` from this project's 'Releases' page and place it in the root directory of this project.
 Otherwise, feel free to skip this step.